 Much like the vehicles themselves, Tesla dealerships are sleek innovative machines.
 Unlike a dealership where you are swarmed at the lot by a crowd of eager sales folks, our experience at Tesla began online.

 Tesla has a contactless test drive system where you can register for a vehicle, upload your driver’s license, and schedule your arrival time.
 This made finding an available vehicle and time slot for the test extremely convenient.

 We arrived shortly before our arrival window and were wisked off to a waiting room with a kid’s section, wi-fi, and comfy seating.
 Our toddler quickly found the Elon Musk books in the children’s area while my husband and I looked through interior colors, exterior styles, and models.

-To be completely honest, before the test drive I was nearly sold.
-I loved the idea of a family vehicle that does its part to reduce emissions and cuts down on gas costs.
+Before the test drive I was almost completely sold on the 7 passenger Y. I loved the idea of a family vehicle that does its part to reduce emissions and cuts down on gas costs.

 SEVERAL SEAT CONFIGURATIONS

 When it was our turn to test drive, our representative was gracious enough to locate the 7 seater Tesla Y. He let us play with the seating configuration.
 We moved the car seats around.
 And, he even taught us to use the systems.